Xeno-Selfbot/Xeno/README.md

 You should choose a desired prefix for the commands so then the commands won't run if you sent `ping` for an example.
 [ NOTE: The prefix must not include any spaces or the commands will not register properly ]

+For the `whitelisted` part, that is optional, you can put your own id in there so then you can use the selfbot commands

 For the webhook id and token, those are optional.
-The webhook is just used for spamming @everyone in your discord server.
+The webhook is just used for spamming `@everyone` in your discord server.
 Just to annoy people :wink:

 For the embed options.
 You can play around with the options to customise the way embeds are sent into discord. (embed options are optional to play around with)